Causes of Mass Incarceration

 The rise of mass incarceration

-The U.S. incarceration rate increased dramatically between 1970 and 2000, growing by about 400 percent—and resulting in the highest rate of incarceration in the world.
-This rise wasn’t by accident.
+The U.S. incarceration rate increased dramatically between 1970 and 2000, growing by about 400 percent—resulting in one of the highest rates of incarceration in the world.
+This rise wasn’t an accident.
 Elected officials and policymakers made deliberate decisions that grew the prison population.

 The rise of mass incarceration may seem like a recent phenomenon, but it is a narrative that repeats itself throughout this country’s history.